 - Homemade Okonomiyaki Sauce (Okonomi Sauce)

 - Homemade Yakisoba Sauce

 Wish to learn more about Japanese cooking?
 Sign up for our free newsletter to receive cooking tips & recipe updates!
 And stay in touch with me on Facebook, Pinterest, YouTube, and Instagram.

 Homemade Tonkatsu Sauce

-- 1 Tbsp ketchup (Some ketchup is sweeter than others, so please adjust the amount of sugar, as desired)
+- 5 Tbsp ketchup (some ketchup is sweeter than others, so please adjust the amount of sugar)

-- You can store in an airtight container and keep in the refrigerator for up to 2-3 weeks or freezer for 3-4 months.
+- Store in an airtight container and keep in the refrigerator for up to 2-3 weeks or freezer for 3-4 months.